DevKlim/khfolio/README.md

+// README.md
 # Kliment Ho - Portfolio Website (khfolio)

 This repository contains the source code for Kliment Ho's personal portfolio website.

 The website is designed with a modern, sleek aesthetic, showcasing projects, professional experience, and skills.
-It dynamically fetches and displays GitHub repositories from multiple specified accounts and features a prominent rotating banner for curated projects.
+It dynamically fetches and displays GitHub repositories and features a prominent rotating banner for curated projects.
+A key personal touch is the 3D "Memories & Moments" photo gallery.

-## Current Goal (Phase 2 - Modernization & GitHub Integration)

-1.  **Update Site Aesthetic**: Transition to a sleek, modern dark theme.
-2.  **Featured Curated Projects Banner**: Transform the curated projects display into a large, full-width rotating banner panel on the homepage, automatically cycling every 3 seconds.
-3.  **Featured GitHub Projects Panel (Sidebar)**: Implement a smaller rotating panel in the sidebar showcasing the most recent Git projects from all configured accounts.
-4.  **Decorate and Modernize**: Enhance the site with modern effects, colors, and typography.
-5.  **Integrate All GitHub Repositories**: Dynamically fetch and display all public GitHub repositories from **multiple specified user accounts** in a grid format.

 ## Progress